ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 - Merge CSV output from SSEEdit and XML from xTranslator
 - Convert into a translator-friendly `.xlsx` file, with untranslated lines automatically highlighted.
   (You can sort rows or add columns as long as cell contents are preserved.
-  Rows with blank EDID or columns with blank headers will be ignored during XML conversion.)
+  Rows with blank EDID or columns with blank headers will be ignored during XML conversion)
 - Reconvert the translated `.xlsx` back to XML for use in xTranslator
 - Dark/light theme support via Streamlit's auto-switching.